Managing Available Database and File-based Libraries

 Height <> 550

-Returns all footprints that have a Height property which is not equal to 550 current measurement units.
+Returns all footprints that have a Height property that is not equal to 550 current measurement units.

 Notes